operand/exception_search/README.md

 So the idea came to me to save a couple seconds by including a link right to Google and Stack Overflow from a backtrace.
 That's what this gem does.

-Currently the gem integrates only with Rspec, but I'm planning on adding support for more third party libraries when it makes sense.
+Currently the gem integrates with Rspec, but I'm planning on adding support for more third party libraries when it makes sense.

 ## Installation